 Short term Orientation to British Columbia program

 Students can choose to enroll in a 5-month or one year program which allows them to experience life in a Canadian high school without the normal requirements of the Dogwood or graduation certificate.
 This program is an orientation to life in a Canadian high school.

 Each of the above programs can include an English as a Second Language (ESL) component taught weekly plus support from the Learning Resource Teacher in each school where requested.

-to the International Student Office who will register and manage the medical coverage for students while studying in the School District #83. ¬†$800 per year
+- Medical Fee: Comprehensive health and accident coverage is required by all International Students during their stay in British Columbia.
+Fees are payable to the International Student Office who will register and manage the medical coverage for students while studying in the School District #83. $800 per year

 Application deadline for September entry is May 31st.

 Application deadline for January/February entry is November 30th.

 Dogwood Certificate: Students must meet all British Columbia high school graduation standards (Grade 10 to 12).